 • Establish entinostat as the combination therapy of choice with immune checkpoint inhibitors, initially PD-1 and PDL-1 inhibitors.
 Our nearterm focus is to rapidly establish proof of concept that entinostat can provide additional meaningful clinical benefit to patients in one or more tumor types when combined with a PD-1 inhibitor or a PDL-1 inhibitor.
-Our approach is to conduct clinical trials in patients with tumor types that are known to be responsive to PD-1 or PDL-1 inhibitors, such as NSCLC, melanoma, TNBC, head and neck cancer, bladder cancer and renal cell cancer.
-To that end, we have entered into non-exclusive collaborations with Merck and Genentech.
+Our approach is to conduct clinical trials in patients with tumor types that are known to be responsive to PD-1 or PDL-1 inhibitors, such as NSCLC, melanoma, TNBC, ovarian cancer, head and neck cancer, bladder cancer and renal cell cancer.
+To that end, we have entered into non-exclusive collaborations with Merck, Genentech, Merck KGaA and Pfizer.
 In our collaboration with Merck, we intend to evaluate the safety, tolerability and efficacy of combining entinostat with Keytruda, an approved anti-PD-1 therapy, in NSCLC and melanoma.
 In our collaboration with Genentech, we plan to evaluate the safety, tolerability and efficacy of entinostat in combination with atezolizumab, Genentech's investigational monoclonal antibody targeting PDL-1, in patients with TNBC.
+In our collaboration with Merck KGaA and Pfizer, we plan to evaluate the safety, tolerability and preliminary efficacy of entinostat in combination with avelumab, an investigational monoclonal antibody targeting PDL-1, in patients with ovarian cancer.
 We intend to expand the existing collaborations or enter into additional collaborations through non-exclusive, clinical development agreements in order to assess entinostat's impact across multiple tumor types while maintaining our ownership rights.